Concord Medical Services (CCM) Upgraded to “Buy” at Zacks Investment Research

 According to Zacks, “Concord Medical Services Holdings Limited operates a large network of radiotherapy and diagnostic imaging centers in China.
 Most of the centers in their network are established through long-term lease and management services arrangements entered into with their hospital partners.
 Under these arrangements, Concord Medical receives a contracted percentage of each center’s revenue net of specified operating expenses.
 Each center is located on the premises of their hospital partners and is typically equipped with a primary unit of advanced radiotherapy or diagnostic imaging equipment, such as a linear accelerator, head gamma knife system, body gamma knife system, PET-CT scanner or MRI scanner. “

-ILLEGAL ACTIVITY NOTICE: This report was published by Macon Daily and is the property of of Macon Daily.
-If you are accessing this report on another domain, it was stolen and republished in violation of U.S. & international trademark and copyright laws.
-The original version of this report can be read at https://macondaily.com/2018/04/03/concord-medical-services-ccm-upgraded-to-buy-at-zacks-investment-research.html.
+WARNING: This report was first published by Macon Daily and is owned by of Macon Daily.
+If you are reading this report on another site, it was illegally stolen and reposted in violation of United States & international copyright & trademark laws.
+The legal version of this report can be viewed at https://macondaily.com/2018/04/08/concord-medical-services-ccm-lifted-to-buy-at-zacks-investment-research-updated-updated.html.

 Concord Medical Services Holdings Limited, through its subsidiaries, operates a network of radiotherapy and diagnostic imaging centers in the People's Republic of China.
 The company's services comprise linear accelerators external beam radiotherapy, gamma knife radiosurgery, head gamma knife systems, body gamma knife systems, CyberKnife robotic radiosurgery system, proton beam therapy systems, and diagnostic imaging services.